 For some retailers, acquiring new customers is easy.
-The hard part is delivering on promises you’re making to them—like having enough inventory to sell.
+The hard part can be delivering on promises—like having enough inventory to sell.

-Carry too little inventory and risk turning away customers already wanting to give you money.
-But stock too much and you’ll turn your stockroom into an unorganized mess, pushing storage fees up and overwhelming store visitors.
+Carry too little inventory and you risk turning away customers ready to order products.
+But stock too much, and you crowd your stockroom, push up inventory costs, and overwhelm store visitors.

-Demand planning helps you avoid stockouts, since you’ll accurately estimate how many units you will sell.
+Ultimately, demand planning helps you manage logistical and other challenges, since you are better able to accurately estimate how many units you will sell.
 If you’re forecasting a 75% increase in demand over Black Friday, for example, demand planning might mean renting an additional storage unit from August to December.

-A strategy that includes hiring seasonal staff, and restructuring your stockroom, for example, sets you up for success.
-There’s no last-minute rush to serve an influx in foot traffic, so you can focus on giving customers the exceptional experiences they’ve grown to expect.
+A strategy that includes hiring seasonal staff and restructuring your stockroom, for example, can help set you up for success.
+If there’s a last-minute influx of foot traffic, you have already taken the necessary steps and can provide customers with great customer experiences.

 💡 PRO TIP: Want to know how much stock to order from a vendor?
 If you’re using Shopify POS, install the Stocky app to get purchase order suggestions based on historical sales data or a product’s seasonality.